Homepage / Bullion Coins: U.K. Coins

 Bullion Coin Values

-The "Face Value" of a bullion coin, does not represent the "Real Value" of the precious metals contained within the bullion coin.
+The "Face Value" of a bullion coin does not represent the "Intrinsic Value" of a precious metal bullion coin.

-U.K. Bullion Coins are generally bought and sold based on the current market spot price of gold or silver, plus a small premium to cover minting, handling, distribution, and marketing costs.
+U.K. Bullion Coins are bought and sold based on the current market spot price of gold, silver, or platinum, plus a premium to cover minting, handling, distribution, and marketing costs.

-The Royal Mint's Bullion Coins often carry a higher premium than that of other bullion coins due to their low mintage and proof-like finish.
+The Royal Mint's Bullion Coins often carry a higher premium than that of other bullion coins due to their proof-like finish.

 U.K. Bullion